JuanIgnacio23/Project-Adidas-USA-Sales/README.md

 Show more: A parameter allowing the user to choose to view the chart with detailed information.

 Dimensions: A parameter representing analysis dimensions in the bar chart.

+# Work Development:
+An individual analysis of variables was conducted to address the objective questions, each on separate worksheets.
+Then, two descriptive and interactive dashboards were created to guide the target audience in drawing their own conclusions.

 # Conclusions
 There were fewer sales of female products compared to male products during the analyzed 2020-2021 period.
 Specifically, the least sold product was women's athletic footwear.